yurinoviello/AI_Metaphors/README.md

 2. **Missing working directories**:
    If the `--working-dir` does not exist, the script exits with an error.
 3. **Empty required inputs**:
-   If `--term-name` or `--term-definition` is empty, the script exits with an error.
+   If `--term-name` or `--term-value` is empty, the script exits with an error.
 4. **Metaphor Requirements**:
    If `--generate-metaphor-text` is **not** used, a metaphor must be provided.